 Q: Can I add or remove a participant from an active cycle?

-A: If you are a review admin, you can add or remove a participant from an active cycle up until the cycle is locked.
+A: If you are a review admin, you can add or remove a participant from an active cycle up until the cycle has ended.
 Use the 'Manage participants' link in your review 'Overview' page.
 Click the gear icon to see the 'Manage participants' option.

 Q: Can managers nominate peers for their employees?